FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_get-template-nodes/readme.md

 # RPC get-template-nodes

-This RPC returns all templates from the template topology.
+This RPC returns all templates from a template topology.
 No input body is required.

 ## RPC examples